mesophil/MyriadAL/README.md

 Replace the paths in `Active_FSL/base_main_moco_model.py` and similar files, depending on the dataset of interest.
 Also modify the file `config.py` to suit your needs.
 Use the pretrained model and the generated pseudo labels in the appropriate spots.

 The training process can then be started by running `Active_FSL/base_main_moco_model.py`.
 The results are stored in the log files located in the same folder, or outputted in the command line.

+# Cite

+If using this work in an academic context, refer to the citation below:

+`N. Schiavone, J. Wang, S. Li, R. Zemp and X. Li, "MyriadAL: Active Few Shot Learning for Histopathology," 2024 IEEE Conference on Artificial Intelligence (CAI), Singapore, Singapore, 2024, pp. 969-976, doi: 10.1109/CAI59869.2024.00177`